 1805...The Louis and Clark expedition builds a small fortress on the Pacific

-planes attack Pearl Harbor.
-The surprise attack occurs at 7:55,
+Pearl Harbor.
+The surprise attack occurs at 7:55 AM,

-catching Americans unprepared.
-The planes bomb the US Naval Base at Pearl Harbor
+catching everyone unprepared.
+The planes bomb the US Naval Base at

-and the airfields on the Island of Oahu, which forces Americans into WWII.
+and the airfields on the Island of Oahu.
+This forces the

 earthquake devastates Armenia, killing